esudh/esudh.github.io/_pages/esutwoweeks.md

 The ESU DH 2025 will take place at the [UFR SLHS](http://slhs.univ-fcomte.fr/) in the heart of Besançon, at the 32, rue Mégevand, except Saturday 26 July when we will be in the nearby [Espace Grammont](https://www.espacegrammont.fr/) located 20, rue Mégevand.
 Rooms will be indicated at the beginning of the ESU.<br>
 For you to feel some of the atmosphere of Besançon, the various culinary and cultural events will take place throughout the city.

+## Where are the participants from?
+The 2025 edition gathered people from all over the world.
+The following [map](https://umap.openstreetmap.fr/fr/map/esu-2025_1264546#3/) shows where the participants are coming from, have a look!

 ## Conferences